-There are many heritage and culture features specific to Longford Town.

-St Mel's Cathedral is a protected structure built in neo classical style which was severely damaged by a fire on Christmas Eve, December 2009.

-A restoration project completed in 2014 brought the cathedral back to its former glory whilst developing a liturgical setting fitting of a cathedral for the 21st century.
-The project also won the award for 'Building Project of the Year' and 'Internal Architectural Project of the Year' at the Irish Building & Design Awards 2015.
+There are many heritage and culture features specific to Longford Town as well.
+St. Mel's Cathedral is a protected structure built in neo classical style which was severely damaged by a fire on Christmas Eve, December 2009 and was rebuilt and mass celebrated for again for the first time on Christmas Eve 2014.
+The restoration project brought the Cathedral back to its former glory whilst developing a liturgical setting fitting of a Cathedral for the 21st century and won the award for 'Building Project of the Year' and 'Internal Architectural Project of the Year' at the Irish Building & Design Awards 2015.

-Heritage and Culture
+Heritage & Culture